IMPLEMENT SYSTEMS OF RANKED CHOICE VOTING

 AN AMENDMENT MAKING IT CLEAR THAT CORPORATIONS ARE NOT PEOPLE

-GIVE THE REPRESENTATIVE ASSEMBLIES (NOT PRESIDENTS OR GOVERNORS) THE POWER TO ISSUE PARDONS
+GIVE REPRESENTATIVE ASSEMBLIES (NOT PRESIDENTS OR GOVERNORS) THE POWER TO ISSUE PARDONS

 CONDUCT BUSINESS DEMOCRATICALLY IN REPRESENTATIVE ASSEMBLIES